electerious/basicLightbox/README.md

 <script src="dist/basicLightbox.min.js"></script>
 ```

-…or skip the JS-file and use basicLightbox as a module:
+…or skip the JS file and use basicLightbox as a module:

 ```js
 const basicLightbox = require('basiclightbox')